Connect to a SQL Server Database

 - User: Creates a connection that only you can use.
 User connections are visible only by the user who created them.

-- System: Selectable only by administrator users.
+- System: Selectable only by admin users.
 Creates a connection for any user on a machine.
 System connections are visible by all users.

 A network search for SQL Server hosts takes time to execute and may not return a complete list of hosts.
 If you know the name of the host, Alteryx recommends specifying it manually.

-- To use the default database as configured by your server administrator, leave the drop-down unselected.
+- To use the default database as configured by your server admin, leave the dropdown unselected.